barefootcoder/VCtools/README.md

 	alias vc=~/wherever/you/like/VCtools/bin/vc			# for bash-style shells
 	alias vc ~/wherever/you/like/VCtools/bin/vc			# for csh-style shells

 And then all you need is a config file.
-Which is non-trivial, but hopefully I'll have some examples uploaded here soon.
+To get a very basic one, run any vc command:

+	vc help												# always an easy one

+and it should not only generate a config which should be enough to get you going, but also check for and help you install any Perl module prerequisites it needs.
+You may need to run it a few times before it takes care of everything; just keep doing it over and over until it tells you what the available commands are.

 Contributing
 ------------